This easy herb butter salmon is made with fish that’s broiled until tender and topped with a homemade herb and citrus compound butter.

 - pinch sea salt

-- 1 TB avocado oil Or use another high-smoke point oil, such as canola
+- 1 tablespoon avocado oil Or use another high-smoke point oil, such as canola

 - Put softened butter in a small bowl and beat with a rubber spatula.Add the chives (or tarragon), orange zest, and salt.
 Beat again until the herbs are completely covered with butter.Place the butter in the fridge while you prepare the salmon.